 Predictive maintenance helps utilities determine the condition of in-service equipment and then predict when maintenance should be performed.
-Rather than sending a maintenance truck based on the the time of year, utilities now send them based on the the actual need for repair.
-This visibility reduces failures and lower costs associated with routine or time-based preventive maintenance.
+Rather than sending a maintenance truck based on the time of year, utilities now send them based on the actual need for repair.
+Hortonworks enables operators achieve energy efficiency from internet of things data by reducing failures and lower costs associated with routine or time-based preventive maintenance.

 Single View of the Household for World-Class Customer Service

 Utility companies built legacy data systems with a one-to-one relationship between the end application and storage platform.
 For example, the billing team manages a payment system with its database, the customer care team stores call logs in a CRM system, and the field service team stores data on service trucks and work orders.

 Hortonworks’ data management and analytics solutions for utilities has helped some of the largest companies create a single view of their data and uncover value that might have been within reach, but scattered across multiple interactions, channels, groups and platforms.
 With that single view, they create customer personas, rank them by usage, optimize service calls, reduce churn and adjust target marketing for offers on value-added services like budget billing.

 Energy Trading Intelligence, One Step Ahead of the Markets

 Wholesale energy market participants face similar data challenges as utility operators, with an even more diverse set and volume of data sources that need to be collected, processed, stored, integrated and analyzed in order to reduce risk.
 Sources include sensor data from operated assets, market and exchange data, ERP data, data from trade and risk management platforms, and other internal and external sources.